Fantom-Factory/afIocConfig/readme.md

     <pod>.<class>.<field>  --> acme.MyService.configValue
     <class>.<field>        --> MyService.configValue

-Note that config IDs are case insensitive.
+(Note that config IDs are case insensitive.)

+If the config value is still not found then, as a last resort, the field name is checked against the config IDs after they have been stripped of any non-alphaNum characters.
+That means you can inject config values with IDs similar to `afIocEnv.isDev` with:

+    @Config Bool afIocEnvIsDev